Ecommerce - what do I need to consider?

 Next, we need to work out how you're going to send orders to customers.

 How do you want to calculate shipping?
-In Australia, shipping is calculated not just by weight, but also by dimension.
+In Australia, shipping is calculated not just by weight, but also by dimension and sometimes distance.
 Generally, this means 1 of 3 options:

 - Flat rate shipping